Caddo: Territory

-Culture and gender
+Culture

 The Caddo Native Americans had a culture that consisted of the hunting and gathering dynamic.
 The men hunted year round, while the young and healthy women were responsible for the gathering of fruits, seeds, and vegetables for the tribe.
 Elderly women planted and cultivated the seeds for the season's crop.
-Gathered items included corn, sunflowers, beans, melons, tobacco, and squash during the warm seasons.
+Gathered items included maize, sunflowers, beans, melons, tobacco, and squash during the warm seasons.
 Acorns and roots were gathered and processed to provide food other than meat in the cold seasons when crops did not grow.

-The men used handcrafted bows and arrows to hunt animals such as wild turkey, quail, rabbits, bears, and bison during winter months.
+The men used handcrafted bows and arrows to hunt animals such as wild turkey, quail, rabbits, bears, and bison during winters.
 Most tools and items were made by women.
 They made wooden mortars, as well as pots and other utensils out of clay.
-These wood and clay tools were carved and molded to help with daily jobs like cooking meals for the tribe.
+These wood and clay tools were carved and molded to help with daily jobs such as cooking meals for the tribe.
 These tools were viewed with such reverence that men and women were buried with the items that they had made.

 The Caddo also decorated their bodies.
 Men favored body modifications and ornamentation such as the painting of skin, jewelry, ear piercing, and hair decorations, like braids, adorned with bird feathers or animal fur.
 While the women of the tribe wore some jewelry and styled their hair similarly to men, most used the art of tattooing to decorate their bodies.
 Such tattoos covered most of the body, including the face.